hmcts/rdo-terraform-hub-core/README.md

 Pre-Provisioning Steps

 Request Subscription is setup
-  Add name to your user account in Ansible-Management and run job
+  Under your name in Ansible-Management Repo, create a PR add the newly created Subscription Group
+    ex - dcd_group_sub_contrib_XXXXXX_V2

 Once Access to Subscription
+  The Subscription will need to be bootstrapped so Resource Groups / Storage Account and Keyvaults for that subscription are created
+    # Note: This will change in the future

-  Run bootstrap/bootstrap.sh (ready scritp first - very basic) Run bootstrap/keyvault.sh ( this will create the key not add the value - eady scritp first - very basic)
+  Run bootstrap/bootstrap.sh (ready scritp first - very basic) Run bootstrap/keyvault.sh ( this will create the key not add the value - read scritp first - very basic)

-Once Core-Infra Services have been built,
+Once built,

 Reguest - Service Principal create in Azure DevOps
 Add User to Keyvault Access Policy

-You will need to accept terms and conditions in each subscription Palo
+You will need to accept terms and conditions in each subscription for the following Virtual Machines Palo
 F5 Best 25Mbs